crabcanon/crabcanon.github.com/_posts/2017-06-13-javascript-design-pattern-facade.md

 <mark>3.2.
 Drawbacks of the Facade Pattern</mark>

 - You may use too much to do too little!
-According to my experience, if Facade layers are more than 3, it will become quite hard for other developers to maintain or extend the codes.
+For example, according to my experience, if a convenience function's hierarchical layers are more than 3, it will become quite hard for other developers to maintain or extend the codes.

 ```javascript
 // Layer 1